Add To Favorites

 How did jack-o'-lanterns become Halloween symbols?
 Use Crayola® Erasable Colored Pencils to "carve out" a contemporary version of these traditional orange delights.

-Find out how Halloween and its pumpkin customs originated.
+Assist students with discovering how Halloween and its pumpkin customs originated.
 For hundreds of years on All Hallows Eve, the Irish hollowed out turnips, rutabagas, gourds, potatoes, and beets.
 They placed a light in them to ward off evil spirits.

 Erase jack-o'-lantern faces or other designs inside your pumpkins.
 Use your imagination to make each one unique.

-Color in a night sky with your erasable colored pencils.
+Color in a night sky with erasable colored pencils.
 Then erase sections to show ghosts, stars, and a moon in the sky.
 Color in erased areas.
-Complete your drawing by adding vines and soil around your pumpkins.
+Complete your drawing by adding vines and soil around pumpkins.
 Happy Halloween!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step